Cleveland: Neighborhoods

-The Cleveland City Planning Commission has officially designated 34 neighborhoods in Cleveland.
-Centered on Public Square, Downtown Cleveland is the city's central business district, encompassing a wide range of subdistricts, such as the Nine-Twelve District, the Campus District, the Civic Center, East 4th Street, and Playhouse Square.
-It also historically included the lively Short Vincent entertainment district.
+The Cleveland City Planning Commission has designated 34 neighborhoods in Cleveland.
+Centered on Public Square, Downtown Cleveland is the city's central business district, encompassing subdistricts such as the Nine-Twelve District, the Campus District, the Civic Center, East 4th Street, and Playhouse Square.
+It also historically included the Short Vincent entertainment district.
 Mixed-use areas, such as the Warehouse District and the Superior Arts District, are occupied by industrial and office buildings as well as restaurants, cafes, and bars.
-The number of condominiums, lofts, and apartments has been on the increase since 2000 and especially 2010, reflecting downtown's growing population.
+The number of condominiums, lofts, and apartments began to steadily increase in the early 21st century, reflecting downtown's growing population.